ishikanimmagadda/COVID19-Data-Analysis/README.md

-# COVID19-Data-Analysis
+# Global Earthquake Data Analysis
-Objective: Analyze and visualize COVID-19 data using Python.
+Objective: Analyze and visualize global earthquake data using Python.

+Description:

+Fetch Data: Download earthquake data from the USGS Earthquake Catalog API.
+Data Cleaning and Analysis: Use pandas to clean and analyze the data.
+Data Visualization: Use matplotlib or seaborn to create visualizations such as line graphs and bar charts.
 Skills Covered: Data analysis, data visualization, working with APIs.

-Description:
-	•	Fetch COVID-19 data from a public API or dataset (e.g., from covid19api).
-	•	Use pandas to clean and analyze the data.
-	•	Use matplotlib or seaborn to create visualizations such as line graphs and bar charts.